0xProject/0x-protocol-specification/v2/v2-specification.md

 // Mapping of hash => signer => signed
 mapping (bytes32 => mapping(address => bool)) public preSigned;

-/// @dev Approves a hash on-chain using any valid signature type.
+/// @dev Approves a hash on-chain using any valid signature type or `msg.sender`.
 ///      After presigning a hash, the preSign signature type will become valid for that hash and signer.
 /// @param signerAddress Address that should have signed the given hash.
 /// @param signature Proof that the hash has been signed by signer.